vrhovnik/gh-sample-action/README.md

-# Hello world docker action
+# Hello world action with the use of docker

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.